Deed: Joint ownership

-Ownership transfer may also be crafted within deeds to pass by demise, as where a property is held in concurrent estate such as "joint tenants with right of survivorship" (JTWROS) or "tenants by the entirety".
+Ownership transfer may also be crafted within deeds to pass by demise, as where a property is held in concurrent estate such as "joint tenants with right of survivor-ship" (JTWROS) or "tenants by the entirety".
 In each case, the title to the property immediately and automatically vests in the named survivor(s) upon the death of the other tenant(s).

-In most states joint tenancy with the right of survivorship requires all owners to have equal interests in the property, meaning upon sale or partition of the property, all owners would receive an equal distribution of the proceeds.
+In most states joint tenancy with the right of survivor-ship requires all owners to have equal interests in the property, meaning upon sale or partition of the property, all owners would receive an equal distribution of the proceeds.

 Joint ownership may also be by tenants in common (TIC).
-In some states, joint ownership is presumed to be as tenants in common unless the parties are married and the deed so states or the deed sets for joint tenants with right of survivorship.
+In some states, joint ownership is presumed to be as tenants in common unless the parties are married and the deed so states or the deed sets for joint tenants with right of survivor-ship.
 Upon death, the decedent's share passes to his or her estate.

 A life estate is the right to use, possess and enjoy the property for a period of time measured by the natural life of a person or persons.
-When all life tenants are dead, the remainderman holds full title.
+When all life tenants are dead, the remainder-man holds full title.

-Joint tenants with rights of survivorship vs. joint tenants in common
+Joint tenants with rights of survivor-ship vs. joint tenants in common

-When deeds are taken as joint tenants with rights of survivorship (JTWROS) or joint tenants in common (TIC), any co-owner can file a petition for partition to dissolve the tenancy relationship.
+When deeds are taken as joint tenants with rights of survivor-ship (JTWROS) or joint tenants in common (TIC), any co-owner can file a petition for partition to dissolve the tenancy relationship.
 JTWROS deed holders always take the property in equal shares; therefore, if the partnership is dissolved through partition, the proceeds must be equally distributed between all of the co-owners without regard to how much each co-owner contributed to the purchase price of the property.
 No credits would be allowed for any excess contributions to the purchase price.
 For example, if A and B co-own property as JTWROS and A contributed 80% of the purchase price, A and B would still receive equal distributions upon partition.
 On the other hand, TIC deed holders may be granted at partition a credit for unequal contributions to purchase price.
 During either partition, credits may be awarded to any co-owner who may have contributed in excess of his share to the property expenses after taking deed to the property.
 Credits may be allowed for utilities and maintenance; however, credits for improvements may not be allowed unless the improvements actually added substantial value to the property.